sisterai/estate-assistant-system/extension/README.md

 - **Customizable Webview options** (scripts enabled, context retention).
 - **Zero backend code** in the extension — all logic lives in the Estatewise app itself.

+## VS Code Marketplace

+Don't want to build it yourself?
+Search for "Estatewise Chat" in the [VS Code Marketplace](https://marketplace.visualstudio.com/vscode) and install it directly!

+Here is the link to it, directly: [Estatewise Chat Extension](https://marketplace.visualstudio.com/items?itemName=hoangsonw.estatewise-chat).

 ## Prerequisites

 - **VS Code** v1.50.0 or later